 How Much Does LASIK Cost?

 Consulting with an eye care professional can provide you with added information on LASIK eye surgery cost in Houston.
+The cost of LASIK could vary from $1,000 to $3,000 per eye or significantly more.
 A few basic factors can significantly affect the price you pay for LASIK procedures.
-Here are the facts you should know about LASIK eye surgery when planning your upcoming procedure.
+Below are the facts you should know about LASIK eye surgery when planning your upcoming procedure.

 Factors that Affect Cost of LASIK

 In general, the cost of LASIK can vary from $1,000 to $3,000 per eye; some complex procedures can cost significantly more.
 The factors that determine the overall cost of your surgery include the following: